John Delaney (Florida politician): Mayor of Jacksonville

 He cut the tax rate by 10% over his term while able to enhance services through efficiencies, privatization, and outsourcing.
-When combined with his predecessor Mayor Ed Austin’s term, the headcount of civilian (non-Police or Firefighter) city employees were cut by between 1/4 and 1/3 between 1991-2003 depending on the methodology used to measure headcount.
+When combined with his predecessor Mayor Ed Austin's term, the headcount of civilian (non-police or firefighter) city employees were cut by between 1/4 and 1/3 between 1991 and 2003 depending on the methodology used to measure headcount.
 There were no lay-offs during his tenure.

 He was one of the most popular mayors in Jacksonville's history, enjoying consistently high approval ratings and running unopposed for his second election.
 He worked to be bi-partisan and inclusive, leaving office with approval ratings for Republicans and Democrats, and for white and African Americans above 80%.

-He was awarded an Honorary Doctorate of Humane Letters by the HBCU (Historically Black Colleges and Universities) Edward Waters College, now Edward Waters University.
+He was awarded an honorary Doctorate of Humane Letters by the historically Black Edward Waters College, now Edward Waters University.

-In 2003, he received the President's Conservation Achievement Award from The Nature Conservancy for the Preservation Project.
+In 2003, he received the President's Conservation Achievement Award from the Nature Conservancy for the Preservation Project.

 University of North Florida

-Delaney was appointed President of the University of North Florida (UNF) in 2003.
-During his tenure the university saw a surge of building projects, including a new Student Union and other facilities.
+Delaney was appointed president of the University of North Florida (UNF) in 2003.
+During his tenure the university saw a surge of building projects, including a new student union and other facilities.
 Under his leadership, the university launched an initiative to identify and strengthen its top "flagship" programs.
-Since 2005, six programs have been established as flagships: Nursing, Transportation and Logistics, International Business, Coastal Biology, Nutrition and Dietetics, and Music.
+Since 2005, six programs have been established as flagships: nursing, transportation and logistics, international business, coastal biology, nutrition and dietetics, and music.

 The endowment tripled during his tenure, and he roughly doubled the building space with new construction, and renovated much of the remaining.

-Further, academic admission standards increased dramatically, with entering freshmen with approximately a 4.3 Grade Point Average and a 1300 SAT score.
+Further, academic admission standards increased dramatically, with entering freshmen with approximately a 4.3 grade point average and a 1300 SAT score.

 He retired from UNF in May 2018.
 The university's student union facility was renamed the John A. Delaney Student Union by the UNF Board in his honor.
-The Faculty recommended and the Board approved naming him President Emeritus.
-Only the Founding President, Tom Carpenter, has been given that distinction.
+The faculty recommended and the board approved naming him president emeritus.
+Only the founding president, Tom Carpenter, has been given that distinction.